hazelvercetti/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

 Remember that punctuation is important!
-Humans might be able to understand that "I love you Grandma" is close enough to "I love you, Grandma." and means the same thing but JavaScript will not consider these equal!
+Humans might be able to understand that "I love you Grandma" is close enough to "I love you, Grandma." and means the same thing but JavaScript will not consider these equal.

 Good luck!
 When all tests are passing, be sure to run `learn submit`!